parthkotwal/quequeue/README.md

 # QueQueue

-QueQueue is a Spotify queue manager app - built with a Vue.js frontend and a Django backend.
-It lets users save and restore Spotify queues with the click of a button.
+QueQueue is a Spotify queue manager app - Vue.js frontend, Django backend, PostgreSQL database, and deployed on AWS.
+Lets users save and restore Spotify queues with the click of a button.

 [https://quequeue.app](https://quequeue.app)

+**NOTE: Spotify login will not work unless I add you to the authorized list of users (blame the Spotify API...)
+Therefore, please watch the video for a tour of the app's core functionalities or reach out to me at parthkotwa07@gmail.com**

 ## Videos